-Philippe Coutinho: Liverpool agree £142m deal with Barcelona for Brazil midfielder
+Philippe Coutinho: Barcelona to sign Liverpool and Brazil midfielder in £142m deal

 Coutinho only signed a new five-year deal, which did not include a release clause, with the Anfield club in January.

+"It is with great reluctance that we - as a team and club - prepare to say farewell to a good friend, a wonderful person and a fantastic player in Coutinho.

+"The relationship we have for him means with a heavy heart we wish him well."

-He has a minor thigh injury and missed the club's past two games, including Friday's FA Cup third-round win against Everton.
+The player has a minor thigh injury and missed the club's past two games, including Friday's FA Cup third-round win against Everton.

-Coutinho will not be eligible to play for Barcelona in their Champions League last-16 tie against Juventus, having already played a key role in Liverpool's qualification for the knockout phase.
+He will not be eligible to play for Barcelona in their Champions League last-16 tie against Chelsea, having already played a key role in Liverpool's qualification for the knockout phase.

+Coutinho's name briefly appeared on a Nike advert for Barcelona shirts last week before being removed.

 The world's biggest transfer deals